Substitution model: Stationarity, reversibility, and homogeneity

+These assumptions enable the use of a single Markov model across the phylogeny and greatly reduce the complexity of tree estimation.
+Reversibility, in particular, is commonly used because it simplifies the likelihood calculations by removing the need to infer the root.

+Model classes

 Mechanistic vs. empirical models

 A main difference in evolutionary models is how many parameters are estimated every time for the data set under consideration and how many of them are estimated once on a large data set.
 Mechanistic models describe all substitutions as a function of a number of parameters which are estimated for every data set analyzed, preferably using maximum likelihood.
 This has the advantage that the model can be adjusted to the particularities of a specific data set (e.g. different composition biases in DNA).
 Problems can arise when too many parameters are used, particularly if they can compensate for each other (this can lead to non-identifiability).
 Then it is often the case that the data set is too small to yield enough information to estimate all parameters accurately.

 Empirical models are created by estimating many parameters (typically all entries of the rate matrix as well as the character frequencies, see the GTR model above) from a large data set.
 These parameters are then fixed and will be reused for every data set.
 This has the advantage that those parameters can be estimated more accurately.
 Normally, it is not possible to estimate all entries of the substitution matrix from the current data set only.
 On the downside, the parameters estimated from the training data might be too generic and therefore have a poor fit to any particular dataset.
 A potential solution for that problem is to estimate some parameters from the data using maximum likelihood (or some other method).
 In studies of protein evolution the equilibrium amino acid frequencies $\vec{\pi} = (\pi_A, \pi_R, \pi_N, ... \pi_V)$ (using the one-letter IUPAC codes for amino acids to indicate their equilibrium frequencies) are often estimated from the data while keeping the exchangeability matrix fixed.
 Beyond the common practice of estimating amino acid frequencies from the data, methods to estimate exchangeability parameters or adjust the $Q$ matrix for protein evolution in other ways have been proposed.

 With the large-scale genome sequencing still producing very large amounts of DNA and protein sequences, there is enough data available to create empirical models with any number of parameters, including empirical codon models.
 Because of the problems mentioned above, the two approaches are often combined, by estimating most of the parameters once on large-scale data, while a few remaining parameters are then adjusted to the data set under consideration.
 The following sections give an overview of the different approaches taken for DNA, protein or codon-based models.